 215 Sociology of Religion

 An introduction to the sociological study of religion.
 Topics include social factors that influence religion at individual and communal levels; religion as agent of social cohesion and social conflict; religion and power structures; the impact of pluralism and globalization on religion today.
 Cross-listed as SOCI 227.
 Three credits.
-Offered 2024-2025.
+Not offered 2025-2026.

 216 Superheroes and the Supernatural